 NEW YORK (AP) — The latest on developments in financial markets (all times local):

-Bond prices fell.
-The yield on the 10-year Treasury edged up to 3.11 percent.
+Bond prices were little changed.
+The yield on the 10-year Treasury note remained at 2.92 percent.